 - Costs saved by avoiding emergency room visits and hospitalizations

 - Evidence-based indicators of mental health and availability of clinical treatment, % of population served achieving stability

-- Indicators of substance abuse prevention and treatment success: % completing treatment without relapse, % of population receiving mental health support for co-occuring disorders
+- Indicators of substance abuse prevention and treatment success: % completing treatment without relapse, % of population receiving mental health support for co-occurring disorders

-- Indicators of awareness and programs participation in substance abuse prevention program; of eeducatino and options for families affected by addiction and of community resources
+- Indicators of awareness and programs in substance abuse prevention; of education and options for families affected by addiction; and of community resources

 - For youth, reduced school absences related to healthcare issues, # of situations stabilized, # improved mental health outcomes, reduced costs (acute care, hospitalization) resulting from preventative care